RoniKhizverg/Olympics-management-system/README.md

 # Olympics-management-system

-## Developed by Or Amram and Roni Khizverg for Oop Java course final project.
+## Developed by Or Amram and Roni Khizverg for  Java OOP course final project.

 ### About The Project